 When you search for "ceramic cookware," you will get a mix of nonstick ceramic and PTFE nonstick, and maybe a smattering of other types of ceramic cookware.

-Contrary to what many other sites say, nonstick cookware is not stone cookware.
-But it's called stoneware, whether it contains any stone or not, for several reasons:
+Contrary to what some other sites say, nonstick cookware is not stone cookware.
+It's called stoneware, whether it contains any stone or not, for several reasons:

 1. "Stoneware" nonstick contains stone, rock, or granite.
-Millions of people love nonstick cookware, but its biggest weakness is that it doesn't last.
-The nonstick coatings have an average life span of 1-5 years, which is incredibly short compared to the decades of service you will get from other types of cookware (cast iron, enameled cast iron, clad stainless steel, copper, or even 100% stoneware cookware like Xtrema).
+Nonstick cookware's biggest weakness is that it doesn't last.
+Nonstick coatings have an average life span of 1-5 years, which is very short compared to the decades of use you'll get from clad stainless steel, cast iron, and carbon steel cookware.

-Thus, manufacturers have come up with ways to make nonstick cookware more durable.
+Because of this, manufacturers have come up with ways to make nonstick cookware more durable--or at least, ways to market it as more durable.

-(Titanium and diamond dust are also popular--see our article on similarly confusing Titanium Cookware--but that is another topic.)
+Titanium and diamond dust are also popular--see our article on similarly confusing Titanium Cookware for more information.

-These reinforcements may help make nonstick cookware more durable, but it is never going to have the same life span as stainless, cast iron, and real stoneware.
-At best, you will get another year or two out of reinforced nonstick coatings (and maybe not even that).
+Adding these materials may help make nonstick cookware more durable, but it is never going to have the same life span as stainless, cast iron, or real stoneware.
+You may get another year or two out of reinforced nonstick coatings (or you may not).

 2. "Stoneware" sounds durable.
 Another thing makers do is give the nonstick coating and/or pan itself a durable-sounding name.
-This is why there are so many nonstick brands with words like "granite," "rock," and "stone" in the name.
+This is why you see so many nonstick brands with "granite," "rock," and "stone" in the name.

 There are also many trade names of PTFE with some form of the words "stone," "granite," or "rock" in the name, even if they don't contain any of these materials.

 3. "Stone" or "granite" distracts people from the PTFE in the nonstick coating.
-Furthermore, PTFE (the generic name for Teflon®) has gotten a bad rap in recent years, and for some good reasons (see our article What Is PFOA?
+PTFE (the generic name for Teflon®) has gotten bad press, and for some good reasons (see our article What Is PFOA?
 A Guide to Nonstick Cookware Chemicals).
-So by adding other materials, makers can call their products "granite-based" or "titanium-based" instead of what it really is: a PTFE coating that contains stone particles.
+By adding other materials, makers can call their products "granite-based" or "titanium-based" instead of what it really is: a PTFE coating that contains stone particles.

-Sometimes you have to read the fine print to discover that a pan contains PTFE; and sometimes it's not even in the fine print (hint: if it isn't, it's safe to assume the pan contains PTFE).
+Sometimes you have to read the fine print to discover that a pan contains PTFE.

 PTFE "stoneware" skillet (by Zyliss).